Seven-a-side

 end and won fulsome praise from Mister Charlesworth for a gutsy performance

-that gave encouragement for the future and closed the door on my days in the
+that gave encouragement for the future and closed the door on my return.

 song.